 Medical Kit Inventory and Reasons for Inclusion

-My kit is housed in an old Crayola zipper bag that has interior webbing, providing two compartments and a space in the middle.
+My kit is housed in an old Crayola zipper bag with interior webbing, providing two compartments and a space in the middle.
 Unzipped, the bag measures 8.5” x 13.5”.
 The bag is durable and provides for three compartments.
 When folded and zipped up, it measures 5.5” x 8.5” x 3.5” and fits inside a MOLLE II First Aid Pouch.

 Visine ½ fl oz.
 Relieves eye discomfort in the desert.